sandeel/tribe/doc/diary.md

 ## 2015-01-26
 * Created CheckIn class.
 There will now be no TaskTemplate, instead the Task will be a monolithic object which has available times and a CheckIn will refer to an instance of marking a task as done.
 This is to give more flexibility to different types of tasks eg. family dinners.

+## 2015-01-28
+* Added a "Check In" button to tasks which creates an instance of a check in for a user on that task and awards points.
+This uses the API in the background.